nasa/fprime/docs/Design/state-machines.md

 These are the signals specified in the FPP model together with a special signal that represents the initial transition on startup.

-**Constructors and destructors:**
-There is a zero-argument constructor and a destructor.

 **Member functions:**

 * There is a function `getState` for getting the current state